microsoft/graphitation/packages/supermassive/README.md

 ## Why

 Running a GraphQL executor can be an expensive exercise.
 The JavaScript community has the good fortune of having the official reference implementation of the GraphQL specification being implemented in JavaScript, namely [graphql-js](http://github.com/graphql/graphql-js).
 Inevitably this means that most general purpose GraphQL libraries in the JavaScript ecosystem end up wrapping it or otherwise rely on it.
-However, its goal is specifically to be an _all-encompassing_ implementation used for reference needs, _not_ to be an optimized solution for specific use-cases.
+However, graphql-js' goal is specifically to be an _all-encompassing_ implementation used for reference needs, _not_ to be an optimized solution for specific use-cases.

 ## How